lbryio/lbry.com/content/faq/how-to-publish.md

 If you are a YouTube Sync user, please make sure to [read our FAQ](https://lbry.com/faq/youtube) on how this process works. you should only continue to create a channel or publish if you wish to experiment with the app.

 **Please note:** To edit your channel currently, you need to be on the latest [LBRY Desktop app](https://lbry.com/get) and access your channel by clicking it from your Publishes page.
 Once you do this, you'll see an edit icon next to the name.
 See [below for exact steps](#channel).
-We'll be improving this experience over the coming weeks
+We'll be improving this experience over the coming weeks.

 If you don't have LBRY yet, download it [here](/get).

 ### How do I Publish content?

-1. Click on the LBC balance showing at the top right of the app.
-You will get a dropdow, select `Publish` from the menu.
+1. Click on the Account/LBC balance showing at the top right of the app.
+You will get a dropdown, select `Publish` from the menu.
 ![Click the Publish Button](https://spee.ch/@clem:0/publishclick.png)

 2. Under the `Publish` section, click `Choose File`.

 3. On your local machine, select the content you wish to upload to LBRY.
 LBRY accepts any HTML5 format for video streaming; the full list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).
 This means a web-optimized MP4 file is the best format.
 Other file types can also be uploaded, but won't be streamable via the LBRY app.

 4. Enter a `Title` and `Description` for your content.
-Click on advanced Editor if you will like to add some markdown texts otherwise leave it as default and put your titel and description
+Click on advanced Editor if you will like to add some markdown text otherwise leave it as default and put your title and description.

 5. Choose a `Thumbnail` or `Thumbnail URL` for your content.
 The `Thumbnail URL` is a hyperlink to an image file which will serve as a preview for your content.
 It can be any image/GIF URL, or you can use [spee.ch](https://www.spee.ch) to host it.
 The default pixel size is 800x450, but the app will scale it up/down.
 Images uploaded directly from your local machine as `Thumbnail` will be uploaded to [spee.ch](https://www.spee.ch).

 6. Please make sure to check the option for mature audiences if your `Thumbnail` is categorized as NSFW (Not Safe For Work).
 Otherwise just click "Upload".

-7. Next you can add tags to your content which will help for search discovery.
-First, determine the category of your content for example, if you video is about blockchain, you can add the `blockchain` tag, and if the main focus is about the LBRY blockchain, you can add the `lbry` tag and any other tags that somehow relates to your video or file.
-If it's a mature content too, please add the `mature` tag.
+7. Next you can add tags to your content which will help categorize it for [discovery purposes](https://lbry.com/faq/trending).
+If it's intended for mature audiences, please add the pink `mature` tag.
+Next, determine any other tags that relate to the content you are publishing.
+Please be mindful of accuracy when tagging content as this is currently up to the publisher only and cannot be edited.
+If incorrect/inappropriate tags are used, your content may be filtered to provide a better user experience.
+In the future, this will be done through community voting and building a web of trust.

 ![publish process](https://spee.ch/@clem:0/publish-process.png)

 8. You have the option to select/create the channel you would like to publish the content under.
 If no channel is selected, it will be posted anonymously.